renaissance-publishing/renaissance/content/chapters/13-skills.md

       - Active, Physical, Technical
       - Represents your ability to defeat mechanical devices.
       - Used to pick locks, disable traps and disable magical devices.
       - Usually used unopposed, although the quality of the device might impose a penalty (or allow a bonus).
       - Specialization: lock-picking, traps, clockwork

   - Disguise (INT)

       - Active, Social
       - Disguise is used to physically disguise yourself as someone else.
       - You will often also need to have *Deception* in order to pass yourself off as someone else in a social situation.

   - Exotic Skill (Attribute Varies, Field Skill)

       - Exotic, *other tags*
       - Freeform skill, used to handle very unusual cases of other skills.
 Examples:
-      - Exotic Weapon (COO for ranged, SOM for melee)
+      - ~~Exotic Weapon (COO for ranged, SOM for melee)~~

+          - Most of the weapons skills have "by exotic weapon" in their list of example proficiencies.

       - Exotic Culture (SAV, Protocol for very alien cultures)
       - Exotic Knowledge (COG, for esoteric knowledge)
       - Exotic Mount (COO or SAV)